rob-myers/rob-myers.github.io/docs/plan.md

 - Permit `Stage` to have many cameras
 - Fixing `Scene`/`Camera`, auto-closes others.
-- `BehTree` has tabs too
 - `CodeEdit` has tabs too

-- Work out behaviour tree GUI (`ReactFlowDemo`)
-  - ✅ decided to use react-flow
-  - ✅ can add/remove links
-  - ✅ blue outline on select
-  - ✅ can copy-paste nodes
-  - can choose in/out orientation
-    - in: left or top, 1 node per handle
-    - out: right or bottom, 1 node per handle
-  - can undo/redo

 - try using a service-worker to define routes dynamically
   - ✅ can we do dynamic imports and also change the file contents?